 Vacation Bible School (VBS) is a ministry outreach churches provide to educate children about God.
 Each church runs its own Vacation Bible School program but may use a purchased religious curriculum in its teachings.
-Learn everything you need to know about Vacation Bible School and why your children should attend.
+Learn what VBS and why kids should attend Vacation Bible School for a week full of summer fun.

 Get more help on finding the right kids' summer camps.
 Read the free Summer Camp Guide.